jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 3 Project/README.md

 Workbook [here](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/blob/master/Capstone%203%20Project/Capstone_3_Pre_processing_Work_and_Modeling_Final.ipynb)

 > NOTE: This is the same workbook as the modeling one above.
 The predictions are incorporated for each model.
-For more details regardiNG the XGB regression, see the modeling work towards the bottom of the workbook.
+For more details regarding the XGB regression, see the modeling work towards the bottom of the workbook.
 >
 The first graph for each model shows the difference between the actual dependent feature vs the predicted dependent feature.